ToshioCP/Gtk4-tutorial/gfm/sec29.md

 The property points a GtkSelectionModel object.
 - Each GtkColumnViewColumn has "factory" property.
 The property points a GtkListItemFactory (GtkSignalListItemFactory or GtkBuilderListItemFactory).
-- The factory connects GtkListItem, which belongs to GtkColumnViewColumn, and items of GtkSelectionModel.
+- The factory connects GtkListItem and items of GtkSelectionModel.
-And the factory builds the descendants widgets of GtkColumnView to display the item on the display.
+And the factory builds the descendant widgets of GtkColumnView to display the item on the display.
 This process is the same as the one in GtkListView.

-The following diagram shows the image how it works.
+The following diagram shows how it works.

 ![ColumnView](../image/column.png)